foss-for-synopsys-dwc-arc-processors/arc_labs/doc/documents/labs/level1/lab5.rst

 .. code-block:: console

    cd /arc_labs/lab5_emsk
-   make run
+   make BOARD=emsk BD_VER=22 CUR_CORE=arcem7d TOOLCHAIN=gnu run

-3. Press the buttons and toggle the DIP switches, then check the result in UART terminal, and watch the changes of on-board LEDs.
+3. Press the buttons (L or/and R) and toggle the DIP switches (3 or/and 4), then check the result in UART terminal, and watch the changes of on-board LEDs.

 |figure1|